Orthogonal Mode Decomposition for Finite Discrete Signals: The intrinsic phase function and instantaneous frequency of the finite-length discrete signals

-For example 3,Figure \ref{fig:fig_4}(a) shows the width of the Fourier spectrum of $\Psi_{u}(t)$ in Example 3 is 0.5Hz$\sim$43.5Hz, but Figure \ref{fig:fig_4}(c) shows that $\Psi_{u}(t)$ has the constant intrinsic instantaneous frequency of 22Hz (138.16rad/s), which is located at the geometric center of the Fourier spectrum.
-Figure \ref{fig:fig_4}(b) shows that $\Psi_{u}(t)$ is the signal with energy concentration in the time domain.
-It can be proven that $\Psi_{u}(t)$ in Example 3 satisfies the definition of wavelet function.
+In Example 3, Figure \ref{fig:fig_4}(a) shows that the range of the Fourier spectrum of $\Psi_{u}(t)$ is 0.5Hz$\sim$43.5Hz.
+On the other hand, Figure \ref{fig:fig_4}(c) shows that $\Psi_{u}(t)$ has a constant intrinsic instantaneous frequency of 22Hz (138.16rad/s), which is located at the geometric center of the Fourier spectrum.
+Figure\ref{fig:fig_4}(b) shows that $\Psi_{u}(t)$ is the signal with energy concentration in the time domain.
+It can be proven that $\Psi_{u}(t)$ in Example 3 satisfies the definition of the wavelet function.

-In the above examples, the intrinsic instantaneous frequencys are calculated based on the parity decomposition of the signals.
-If the traditional Hilbert transform analytical function method is used for calculation, the same results can be obtained.
-However, the complexity of calculating intrinsic phase and intrinsic instantaneous frequency based on the parity decomposition of the signals is relatively small.
+In the above examples, the intrinsic instantaneous frequency is calculated using the parity decomposition of the signals.
+If the traditional Hilbert transform analytical function method were used for the calculation, the results would be the same.
+However, the calculation of intrinsic phase and intrinsic instantaneous frequency based on the parity decomposition of the signals is relatively small.

 "Keeping the monotonicity of its intrinsic phase function throughout the entire time range" can be used as the criterion to determine the maximum width of the frequency band occupied by a certain mode.
-However, there is still a problem of how to determine the center frequency of a mode.
-In fact, by using the real axis spectrum $Fre(\omega)$ and the imaginary axis spectrum $Fim(\omega)$ mentioned earlier, the center frequency of the mode can be accurately located.
+However, finding the center frequency of modes is still a problem.
+Using the real part spectrum $Fre(\omega)$ and the imaginary part spectrum $Fim(\omega)$ mentioned above, the center frequency point of the mode can be located.